 Competitive intelligence is a line item on almost every product professional’s job description and includes phrases like “be the expert on your buyers,” “understand the competitive landscape” and “help position our company’s offerings to differentiate.”

 In practice, these are often empty words that fall to the bottom of the priority list.
-While probing product professionals for their thoughts on competitive initiatives at a recent networking event, one vice president of marketing retorted with, “Don’t marketers always look at the competition?”
+While probing product professionals for their thoughts on competitive initiatives at a recent networking event, one vice president of marketing retorted, “Don’t marketers always look at the competition?”
 Based on that response, I had to ask, “Do you incorporate win/loss analysis?
 Does your sales team use battlecards?”

 “No,” he said sheepishly.
 Before answering, he knew I had proved that his competitive initiatives didn’t run as deep as he originally postured.